- The candidate must have at least a bachelor’s degree from a recognised university to take the UPSC exam.

 Note: A candidate in whose case a certificate of eligibility is necessary, may be admitted to the examination but the offer of appointment may be given only after the necessary eligibility certificate has been issued to him/her by the Government of India.

-A candidate must have attained the age of 21 years and must not have attained the age of 32 years on the 1st of August, 2017 i.e., he must have been born not earlier than 2nd August, 1985 and not later than 1st August, 1996.
+A candidate must have attained the age of 21 years and must not have attained the age of 32 years on the 1st of August of respective year.
 Necessary action to make corresponding changes in respective Rules/Regulations pertaining to various services is being taken separately.

 The upper age limit prescribed above (of not having attained the age of 32 years as on 1st August) will be relaxed as in: